w3f-community/asylum-item-nft/pallets/asylum-game-distribution/README.md

   - set of admins (or DAO) and owner who can modify the game,
   - _[planed]_ on-chain state and game back-end (probably TEE), which modifies the state.
 * **Ticket:** The NFT, which is used as a pass to the `Game`.
-* **Game Client:** The binary (e.g. WASM), which is used by Player the run and play the `Game`.
-Right now, it will be a link to the server, where the game is spin up.
+* **Game Client:** The binary (e. g.
+WASM), which the Player uses to run and play the `Game`.
+Right now, it will be a link to the server where the game is spun up.

-### Goals

-The Asylum GDS pallet is designed to make the following possible:

-* Allow accounts to create and destroy games.
-* Allow the account to mint, burn, and transfer tickets.
-* Move tickets between accounts.
-* Allow an account to freeze and unfreeze tickets within a game or the entire game.
-* Allow the owner of a ticket instance to delegate the ability to transfer the ticket to some named third party.

 ## Interface